Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Hybrid Model of Trotting

 \section{Hybrid Model of Trotting}

 In this section, we introduce the necessary background and notations for the robot dynamics model considered in our approach.
-Our formulation of the dynamics is derived from prior work on hybrid dynamics, like \cite{RSS2017_DiscreteTerrain_Walking}.
+Our formulation of the dynamics is derived from prior work on hybrid dynamics, as in \cite{RSS2017_DiscreteTerrain_Walking}.